frederic-perez/AmE-dictionary/data/dictionary.md

 __sojourn<sup>1</sup>__ _n_ :eight::hammer: _The phantasmagorical sojourn along the freeways of LA._
 __sojourn<sup>2</sup>__ _v_ :three::hammer:
 __sol__ _n_ __4__ A colloidal solution.
-__solace__ _n_ :seven::mega: /SAH-lus/ /ˈsɒl ɪs/ Something that makes you feel better when you are sad or upset.
+__solace__ _n_ :eight::mega: /ˈsɒl ɪs/ /SAH-lus/ /ˈsɒl ɪs/ Something that makes you feel better when you are sad or upset.
 Someone or something that gives a feeling of comfort to a person who is experiencing grief, sadness, or anxiety. _Her presence was a great solace to me during my time of need._ _We took solace in the knowledge that our ordeal would be over soon._
 __solacing__ _v_ _Solacing her with kisses._
 __solder__
 __soldier of fortune__ _n_ :two: A person who seeks riches or pleasure through adventurous, often military exploits.